luiscoco/AWS-Certified-Developer-Associate-2025-DVA-C02/README.md

 https://www.udemy.com/course/aws-certified-developer-associate-dva-c01

-**Note**:

-Let's try this Udemy course integrating the concepts with these two technologies:
+**Note**: Let's try this Udemy course integrating the concepts with these two technologies:

-AWS SDK for .NET
+a) AWS SDK for .NET

-.NET Aspire 9.2
+b) .NET Aspire 9.2

 ## 1. IAM and AWS CLI